vendia/examples/share/saml-example/README.md

 ```

 Now that we've cloned the repository, [let's set up Auth0 as a SAML identity provider with an Amazon Cognito user pool](create-cup.md).

-# Configuring AWS Single Sign-On

-We will need to go through Step 1 and Step 2 identified in the [Amazon Single Sign-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html).
-We will [manage identities in AWS SSO in our example](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html) for simplicity.

-**NOTE:** AWS SSO can federate with other directories like Microsoft AD.
-This example is

 # Creating a